MyPureCloud/genesys-cloud-webrtc-sdk/doc/video.md

 *Note: at this time, screen sharing while also sending video with the camera is not supported.
 If you are sending video with the camera when you `startScreenShare`, the camera track will be cleaned up and replaced with a track presenting your screen.
-When ending screen share, if a camera track was cleaned up during `startScreenShare` a new one will be created replace the screen share track.*
+When ending screen share, if a camera track was cleaned up during `startScreenShare` a new one will be created to replace the screen share track.*

 `session.stopScreenShare()` - Ends the active outgoing screen share.